inara13/marketplace-aml-triage-engine/README.md

 cd marketplace-aml-triage-engine
 pip install -r requirements.txt cp .env.example .env        # add your API keys

+# Day 1: build the synthetic marketplace, about 20 seconds
+python -m data.generator.generate
 ```

-Run steps for each layer will be added as they are built.
+Run steps for each later layer will be added as they are built.

 ## Results